 Note: 'Actions' and 'Remote access' cannot be hidden or removed.

-- Site logo: Displays the site logos.
+- Site logo: Displays the site logo.
 Available for the Detailed density view.

-- Customer logo: Displays the customer logos.
+- Customer logo: Displays the customer logo.
 Available for the Detailed density view.

-- Details: Displays the device names, device types, site names, folder names, and last login time.
+- Details: Displays the device name, device type, site name, folder name, and last login time.
 Available for the Detailed density view.

-- Details: Displays the device names, device types, customer names, folder names, and last login time.
+- Details: Displays the device name, device type, customer name, folder name, and last login time.
 Available for the Detailed density view.

 - Availability: Indicates whether the device is online or offline.